Law books in a law library

 Issues

-1. Whether the contract was void at common law due to the common mistake regarding the proximity of the two vessels.
+1. Whether the contract was void at common law for common mistake.

 Judgment